-^{} As of 31 December 2023, the Fund held 1,355,419 units in Class A and 971,153 units in Class L-A. The stated objective of the Westbourne River Event Fund (previously named Polygon European Equity Opportunity Fund) is to seek superior risk adjusted returns.
-Its stated intention is to invest predominantly in European listed equity securities, but may also invest in other asset classes and in other non-European jurisdictions.
+\ As of 31 December 2023, the Fund held 1,355,419 units in Class A and 971,153 units in Class L-A. The stated objective of the Westbourne River Event Fund is to seek superior risk adjusted returns.
+Its stated intention is to invest predominantly in European listed equity securities but may also invest in other asset classes and in other non-European jurisdictions.
 Given the applicable notice, liquidity of up to 25% of the investment is available on a quarterly basis (subject to certain conditions), and the entire investment could be liquidated over four consecutive quarters.
 None of the underlying investments of Westbourne River Event Fund make up more than 5% of the net assets value of Tetragon.